 Ready to make a change in your budget and start getting more for your money?
 We can help.
 We’re proud to offer two new accounts that can help pad your wallet.
-Our Bonus Rate Checking¹ and Bonus Rate Savings² accounts offer up to 2.01% APY* simply by following three easy requirements.
+Our Bonus Rate Checking¹ and Bonus Rate Savings² accounts offer up to 2.01% APY* simply by following a few easy requirements.

 SouthEast Bank Member FDIC.

 ¹To earn the bonus rate, each statement cycle the account must be enrolled in eStatements and post and clear at least 15 qualifying debit card transactions of $1 or more.
 If all qualifications are met during the statement cycle, the account will earn a 2.01% APY on balances up to $20,000 and .20% APY on balances over $20,000. $3.00 Paper Statement fee applies if account is not enrolled in e-statements each statement cycle.
 If bonus qualifications are not met during the statement cycle, the account will earn .05% APY.
 Qualifying transactions include point of sale or online purchases using the SouthEast Bank debit card.
 ATM and cash-only transactions do not qualify towards minimum debit card transaction amount.
 Fees may reduce earnings.
 Some fees and restrictions apply.
 Visit southeastbank.com or ask an associate for complete details.
 Rates are accurate as of 4.1.21 Rates are variable and subject to change after account opening.